Professional Students: Benefits and Risks of Working While in High School

 Because teens over 16 can work unlimited hours, they have the most responsibility for balancing school and work.
-Parents of students ages 16 to 18 should make sure their jobs don’t expect them to work late hours and should carefully monitor work schedules to ensure they don’t violate the legal limits.
-If students appear to be spending too much time at work, parents must help them refocus on their studies.
+Parents of students ages 16 to 18 should make sure their jobs don’t expect them to work late hours and should carefully monitor work schedules.
+If students appear to be spending too much time at work, parents should help them refocus on their studies.

 Learning in the field: How students can develop skills related to their interests

 In addition to teaching students real-world skills such as working with the public and as part of a staff, jobs give them exposure to fields they may hope to enter as adults.
 A job answering phones, running errands, or performing administrative tasks enables students to understand how fields they’re interested in work day to day and what those careers demand in terms of education, skill, and time commitment.

 Furthermore, taking a job in their field of interest allows a student to show enthusiasm and aptitude for that field of study, which makes their application more desirable to college acceptance committees.
 Is your student interested in teaching?
 They could work for an after-school program or as a camp counselor.
 What about accounting?
 A job in an accounting office helping with administrative work could give them a glimpse into what their future may hold.